mdh1418/TeamClovis/README.md

 #### NOTE: For Mac users, you need to download Android File Transfer software from https://www.android.com/filetransfer/ first.
 Then, drag your apk file from your computer into the Android File Transfer popup on your screen ####

 ```
 Connect your tablet to your computer with a USB cable.
-On your tablet, select 'My Files' --> go to 'Downloads' --> click your apk file to install
+On your tablet, select 'My Files' --> go to 'Downloads' --> Click on your APK file to install
 ```

 ### Accessing Files from Android Studio